okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/social-login/main/logingov/idpaccount.md

-[PayPal](https://www.paypal.com/signin).
-You can also test using a PayPal sandbox.
-See [PayPal sandbox testing guide](https://developer.paypal.com/docs/api-basics/sandbox/)
+[Login.gov](https://secure.login.gov/).
+You can also test using Login.gov's identity sandbox.
+See [Login.gov - Partner Dashboard](https://dashboard.int.identitysandbox.gov/)